 This is why I’ve been on a cut for weeks now and keep on learning about what works or not.
 I’m also not starving myself because the goal is to program the body to keep losing weight or staying at the same weight at the highest number of calories or maximum amount of food eaten!

-So here’s a few tips that could help you out if you are on a cut or thinking of starting one.
+So here are a few tips that could help you out if you are on a cut or thinking of starting one.
 Keep in mind that your safety is always number one so make sure you eat enough and that you eat good stuff.

 #1: If you plan to have a big meal out…